 Planning a Hillside Rock Garden

+The first item to be addressed is drainage.
 Graduated spaces of the landscape pose questions when considering garden beds.
 A rock garden on a hill will create a site where water pushes soil off the hill.
-The first item needing to be addressed is drainage.
 You can install perforated pipe or terrace the space so water can either be directed off or pool to fuel plant growth.

-In arid regions, you will want to save rainwater.
-However, in areas where a lot of precipitation is expected, you will want to guide excess water off the slope.
+In arid regions, it’s best to save rainwater.
+However, in areas where a lot of precipitation is expected, you can guide excess water off the slope.
 Determine which is the primary goal and go from there.

 Hardscaping a Sloped Rock Garden